 The Importance of Detox for Substance Abuse

 At Duffy’s Napa Valley Rehab in Northern California, we recognize how difficult it can be to take the first step towards sobriety.
 In many cases, the most intimidating aspect of ceasing one’s use of drugs or alcohol is the knowledge that, upon doing so, one will have to suffer through the uncomfortable symptoms of withdrawal.
 In order to eliminate these distressing symptoms, and encourage individuals to begin their recovery journeys in a safe and healthy manner, we, at Duffy’s, are pleased to offer medically monitored detoxification services.

 Detoxification, or detox, refers to the process of having substances of abuse safely removed from an individual’s system.
 At Duffy’s, we offer a detox program in an environment that offers safety and stability while also incorporating medical interventions that are designed to make the process as comfortable as it can be.
-The symptoms that typically accompany the withdrawal process are either reduced or eliminated completely, making the beginning of recovery one that is placed easily within reach.
+The symptoms that typically accompany the withdrawal process are reduced, making the beginning of recovery one that is placed within reach.

 Once the detoxification process is complete, and all substances of abuse have been cleared from an individual’s system, he or she can then seamlessly transition into the therapeutic aspect of programming that we offer here at Duffy’s.